Research group Per-Johan Jakobsson

 Karin Larsson characterizes proteins involved in prostaglandin biosynthesis in tumors.
 She investigates the effect of selective prostaglandin E2 inhibition on tumor growth and on cells in the tumor microenvironment.

-Charlotta Preger works in the IMI-funded project ULTRA-DD, WP2.
-Her position is part of a collaboration with the Drug Discovery and Development Platform at Science for Life Laboratory, where Charlotta works together with the Human Antibody Therapeutics group led by Dr. Helena Persson Lotsholm.
-Charlotta’s main tasks include generation of recombinant antibodies using phage display.
-She performs phage display selections, and primary screening of hits using ELISA-based methods, DNA sequence analysis, small scale purification of antibodies and affinity measurements with SPR.
+Carolyn Marks works in the IMI-funded ULTRA-DD project, WP2.
+Her position is part of a collaboration with the Drug Discovery and Development Platform at Science for Life Laboratory, where Carolyn works together with the Human Antibody Therapeutics group, led by Dr. Helena Persson Lotsholm.
+Within ULTRA-DD, Carolyn produces and validates antibodies primarily for the ALS Reproducible Antibody Platform (ALS-RAP) project.
+ALS-RAP is a collaboration between KI, University of Oxford, and McGill University with the aim to generate, identify and characterize the highest quality, renewable, recombinant antibodies for prioritized ALS-relevant antigens and to make them freely available to the ALS community.
+Carolyn´s main tasks include generation of recombinant antibodies using phage display technology, high-throughput binding and specificity screening, DNA sequence analysis, small scale purification of antibodies, SPR affinity measurements, and KO validation via CRISPR/Cas9 genome-editing.

 Edvard Wigren works in the IMI-funded project ULTRA-DD, WP2.
 Edvard’s main tasks include generation of recombinant antigen for phage display and production of generated recombinant antibodies.
 He performs DNA construct design, cloning and small-scale expression screening and large scale parallel protein purification on an ÄKTA Xpress system.